Making Tax Digital: your guide to compatible software

 MTD software records income, expenses and VAT information as a digital record.

-Whether you’re already submitting your VAT returns online or you’re getting close to the income tax threshold, the shift to digital record-keeping is something every business owner will need to navigate.
+Whether you’re already submitting your VAT returns online or you’re getting close to the income tax threshold, the shift to digital record-keeping is something every business owner and landlord will need to navigate.
 But while the move can feel daunting, choosing the right compatible software is half the battle.

-The right tools can streamline your admin, reduce errors, and even save you time.
-In this guide, we break down what Making Tax Digital actually involves, the software options available, and how to choose a solution that suits both your budget and the way you like to work.
+The right tools can streamline your admin, reduce errors and even save you time.
+In this guide, we break down what Making Tax Digital actually involves, the software options available and how to choose a solution that suits both your budget and the way you like to work.

 Key takeaways